Relay Pool

 Performance

-By default, NPool will wait up to 1 second after the first relay sends EOSE before canceling slow relays.
-This prevents slow relays from degrading the performance of all queries.
+By default, pool.query() will wait up to 1 second after the first relay sends EOSE before canceling slow relays.
+This prevents slow relays from degrading the performance of queries.
 You can customize this timeout using the eoseTimeout option, or disable it by setting it to 0.
+This timeout does not affect pool.req(), which will always wait for all relays.